ColteRodriguez/Procedural_Boulders/README.txt

 many times as you want for the input.
 However, changing the inputs (adding more rasters, shapefiles for the client to choose from) requires that you rerun generate_graticules and Setup.

 This program relies on a specific file stack with meticulously named folders.
-I have attempted to configure the github repository with this stack.
-However, in case this does not work, it is given bellow, assuming a base directory.
+Becasue you can not configure github repo with empty folders, I have given it bellow, assuming a base directory.

 Base:
     Fake_Boulders_Script: